 Faculty & Staff Awards & Funding

-- Up to $5,000 available for North Carolina-based recovery projects led by UNC-Chapel Hill students, staff and/or faculty
+- Up to $10,000 available for North Carolina-based recovery projects led by UNC-Chapel Hill students, staff and/or faculty.
+The former COVID-19 Rural Response Grant has been combined with this grant opportunity

 - $5,000 grant to support the development of new or modifying existing courses